Tradedoubler compliance with GDPR

-The EU General Data Protection Regulation (GDPR) will come into effect on 25 May 2018.
-All EU member states will then have the same legal wording regarding the protection of personal data.
+The EU General Data Protection Regulation (GDPR) has come into effect on 25 May 2018.
+All EU member states now have the same legal wording regarding the protection of personal data.
 The intention of this regulation is to grant individuals more control over their personal information and make sure organisations have appropriate processes and systems in place when collecting personal data.
 High penalties may be imposed to organisations not adhering to the data protection regulations.

 Some of the basic data protection principles